IELET2001-G10/Communication-over-Internet/README.md

-## Project for a control and surveillance plattform using the Internet
+## Project for a control and surveillance platform using the Internet

 ### Two Word documents regarding the project, see:
 - Ting å vite.docx